General Stuart M3 Tank Hull Number 2300

 Wartime History

-It was recovered from the Buna battlefield in mid-1973, and was transported to Port Moresby by barge.
-Salvager Vince Sanders stored it for a number of years at his premises in Boroko before it went to its present location at the PNG National Museum around 1979-80, where it is displayed to this day
+During the middle of 1973, this tank was recovered from the Buna then transported by barge to Port Moresby.
+Salvager Vince Sanders stored it for a number of years at his premises in Boroko before it went to the PNG Museum around 1979-80, where it is displayed to this day, and occasionally repainted every few years.

 References